Pacific Noyce Scholarship

 - Completion of the Pacific College of Education Master of Arts in Teaching application

-Successful applicants will receive up to $15,000 for their MAT program; UG applicants may recieve $10,000 for their senior year prior to entering the MAT STEM/ESOL program.
-Recipients are expected to teach full-time in a high-needs school district for two years (four years for UG recipients).
+Recipients are expected to teach full-time in a high-needs school district for two years for each year of support received (four years for Undergraduate-MAT STEM/ESOL Track recipients; 2 years for other tracks).
 "High needs" districts as defined by NSF include many Oregon school districts, including Portland, Beaverton, Hillsboro, Forest Grove, Tigard-Tualatin, Newberg, North Clackamas, Gresham-Barlow, Wilsonville, Oregon City, Woodburn, Salem-Keizer, Eugene-Springfield, Bend-Redmond, and most surrounding coastal and rural districts.
 Please contact us with questions regarding district qualifications.

 Diana Watkins | Associate Director of Graduate & Professional Admissions